pharanbrush/animators_gif_enjoyer/test/TEST.md

   - [ ] Click the reset button on the left to reset
   - [ ] Zooming pauses at container size
   - [ ] Zooming in caps 3x after container is filled.
-  - [ ] Max zooming does not obscure other interface elements and titlebar.
+  - [ ] Max zooming does not block other interface elements and titlebar.
   - [ ] Zooming out caps at 22px.
+  - [ ] Resizing the window should adjust the minimums and maximums correctly.
   - [ ] Zoom should reset when opening a new file.
 - Custom window
-  - [ ] Minimizes and restore
+  - [ ] Minimize and restore
   - [ ] Maximize and restore
   - [ ] X to Close
   - [ ] `Esc` to close